8 Great Fish Sauce Substitutes (In Your Fridge Right Now)

 Classic pad Thai sauce is made with tamarind, as are some Thai curries and seafood dishes.
 Indian curries also call for tamarind.
-It is also a common ingredient in Indian and Mexican cuisines and Vietnamese, Latin, and Caribbean cooking and it is a key ingredient in Worcestershire sauce, contributing to the distinctive tang.
+It is also common in Indian and Mexican cuisines and Vietnamese, Latin, and Caribbean cooking.
+It is also a key ingredient in Worcestershire sauce, contributing to the distinctive tang.

 What is fish sauce?

 Fish sauce offers a whirlwind of flavors to any dish.
 Its salty, fishy, slightly sweet, and funky flavors make it a superstar of ingredients in many Southeast Asian recipes.